 What Size U-Haul should You Get?

 U-Haul trucks come in a variety of sizes, and you can determine the size you should rent by the volume of things you’re moving.
 The 5′ x 9′ utility trailer is one of the most frequently rented options for both in-town and one-way short distance moves.
 This trailer is also a convenient option for loading and unloading at most residences.
-Check out this article for more information on U-Haul truck sizes.
+If you are making a long distance move, check out this article for more information on U-Haul truck sizes.

 How is the Price of a U-Haul Rental Determined?